trg5pdx/civlike/README.md

 Cursor Mode:
 [Esc] Closes the game
-[I] Opens a menu listing the units a player currently owns, from there press the letter corresponding to the unit you wish to take over, and then you will switch to unit mode
+[I] Opens a menu listing the units a player currently owns, from there enter the number corresponding to the unit you wish to take over, and then you will switch to unit mode
-[F] Opens a menu listing the forts a player currently owns, from there press the letter corresponding to the fort you wish to take over, and then you will switch to fort mode
+[F] Opens a menu listing the forts a player currently owns, from there enter the number corresponding to the fort you wish to take over, and then you will switch to fort mode

 Unit Mode: